Linda Geggie, Executive Director

 Eden Murray, Youth Coordinator

-Eden is a passionate young woman who's passion for good food has made her a brilliant coordinator of the Youth Food Action Team.
+Eden is a passionate young woman whose passion for good food has made her a brilliant coordinator of the Youth Food Action Team.
 She has not only acquired a great group of youth, but is growing our youth initiatives to include a Youth Food Network.

 Eden is a brilliant student at Victoria High School, excelling in academics and earning the highest award for Leadership given to an undergraduate student.
 She is also a certified Yoga teacher, organizes Vic High's Salad Bar program, and is the driving force behind the Victoria High School Garden.